nmwsharp/DDGSpring2016/README.md

 3. Download the code in this repository.
 Either use the _Download Zip_ button on the [repository page](https://github.com/nmwsharp/DDGSpring2016), or (if you are familiar with git) clone the repository.

-4. To verify the code works, open a terminal/command line in the Assignment0 directory, and execute `python testview.py ../meshes/bunny.obj`.
+4. To verify the code works, open a terminal in the Assignment0 directory, and execute `python testview.py ../meshes/bunny.obj`.
+You should get a window with bunny in it!
+Try clicking and dragging around in the window.
+For now the bunny will just look like a silhouette, after completing Assignment 1 it will look much nicer.

+##Getting started (Windows)
+Unfortunately, like most programming tasks, this will be a little trickier in Windows.

+1. Anaconda is Python distribution which automatically includes many useful components for scientific computing (and also sets things up quite nicely on Windows).
+Download and install the Python 2.7 version of Anaconda from https://www.continuum.io/downloads (keeping the default configuation options).

+2. We use a few additional packages beyond those included with Anaconda, get the first two by running the following commands in a command prompt
+  * `pip install euclid` (concise 3D vector rotations)
+  * `pip install plyfile` (read & write the `.ply` file format)

+3. The third package we need is called `pyopengl`, which contains bindings for 3D graphics and windowing.
+Unfortunately, there is an error involving the 64-bit version of `pyopengl` in the `pip` respository.
+If you are running 32-bit Windows (unlikely), you can just execute `pip install pyopengl` as above.

+  If you are running 64-bit Windows (most likely), you will need to download a proper version of the package here http://www.lfd.uci.edu/~gohlke/pythonlibs/, you want the file called `PyOpenGL-3.1.1b1-cp27-none-win_amd64.whl`.
+Then navigate to the file in the command prompt and execute `pip install PyOpenGL-3.1.1b1-cp27-none-win_amd64.whl`.
+This will install the package directly with the fixed version you just downloaded.

+4. Download the code in this repository.
+Either use the _Download Zip_ button on the [repository page](https://github.com/nmwsharp/DDGSpring2016), or (if you are familiar with git) clone the repository.

+5. To verify the code works, open a command prompt in the Assignment0 directory, and execute `python testview.py ..\meshes\bunny.obj`.
 You should get a window with bunny in it!
 Try clicking and dragging around in the window.
 For now the bunny will just look like a silhouette, after completing Assignment 1 it will look much nicer.

 ##About Python